mikeforbes5/SEC_SUMMARY_REVIEW/README.md

 # SEC_SUMMARY_REVIEW
-Check for most updated SEC Publications.
+Python solution for checking for most updated SEC Publications.
 You will receive a notification message box on your desktop when a new publication has been made containing the keyword specified.
 Pull data real time from SEC website.
 All you need to do is change the sum_text.find() keyword You will need to change the site name depending on what page you want to keep refreshed.